Sample · Decode+

 - 25-OH Vitamin D — measures vitamin D status

-What This Report Does Not Cover
+What Decode+ Does Not Cover

 - This is not a diagnosis of any nutrient deficiency or medical condition.